AS-Bridge: A Bidirectional Generative Framework Bridging Next-Generation Astronomical Surveys: Introduction

 \textbf{Inter-survey restoration and synthesis.} After training on paired cutouts—currently from simulations, but which can be readily constructed once official data releases become available after camera calibration—AS-Bridge can generate complementary observations in non-overlapping sky regions.
 We show that AS-Bridge recovers the target-survey observation conditioned on the source-survey input, and empirically demonstrate superior probabilistic reconstruction quality compared to competing baselines (Sec.~\ref{sec:ablation}).
 This enables analyses developed for one survey to be transferred to regions observed only by the other, while preserving uncertainty quantification.

 \textbf{Inter-survey rare event detection.} We cast rare-event detection as inter-survey inconsistency under uncertainty.
 At inference time, a paired observation is mapped into the inter-survey bridge and reconstructed back to one domain; the reconstruction inconsistency, aggregated over multiple stochastic samples, serves as an anomaly score.
 This yields an anomaly detector that simultaneously exploits complementary observational modalities through cross-survey conditioning and probabilistic reconstruction along the diffusion bridge.
-We demonstrate improved detection of strong gravitational lenses as a representative example of structural outliers, compared to general-purpose baselines.
+We demonstrate improved detection of diverse astronomical anomalies, using strong gravitational lenses as a representative example of structural outliers, compared with general-purpose baselines.

 Our contributions are as follows: \begin{itemize} \item We introduce the inter-survey modeling problem and formulate probabilistic inter-survey inference for next-generation cosmological surveys by treating cross-survey translation as an ill-posed, bidirectional inference problem.
 We further identify rare event detection as a key downstream application enabled by this formulation.